What’s new in babel 3.91

 Fixes

-environments patched for RTL mode.
+alignatandalignat*were missing in the list ofamsmathenvironments patched for RTL mode.
 Now they should work (#208).- The package option

-was severely broken (#246). - English and Arabic document broke when using paracol (#241).
+layout=extraswas severely broken (#246). - English and Arabic document broke when using paracol (#241).

 Experimental: transforming strings

-The experimental (an unfinished) macro \localeprehyphenation
+The experimental (an unfinished) macro \localeprehyphenationapplies

 the prehyphenation transforms for the current locale to a string